Using Go (Golang)

 /Applications/ServBay/www

 .
-For example, let’s create a directory namedgo-servbay-demo
+For example, create a folder namedgo-servbay-demo

-.bashcd /Applications/ServBay/www mkdir go-servbay-demo cd go-servbay-demo
+:bashcd /Applications/ServBay/www mkdir go-servbay-demo cd go-servbay-demo

 1